IBM/CodeEngine/thumbnail/README.md

 Now if you go back to the webpage you'll be able to generate thumbnails for the images you upload by pressing the "Thumbnail Job Runner" button.
-It'll take a second or two for the job to be started and do it's work but you should eventually see the thumbnails appear on the web page.
+It'll take a second or two for the job to be started and do its work but you should eventually see the thumbnails appear on the web page.

 You've now successfully completed part 3 of the tutorial.